jingmeiYuan/DHM-Net/README.md

 If you find this work useful in your research, please consider citing our paper:

 @article{yuan2026bridging,
-  title={Bridging Local and Global Contexts: A Hierarchical Attention Network for Robust Visual Inspection in Industrial Environments}, author={Yuan, Jingmei and Li, Ang and Yang, Xiushuang}, journal={The Visual Computer}, year={2026},
+  title={DHM-Net: A Lightweight Dual-Backbone Network with Hierarchical Attention for Real-Time Industrial Surface Defect Detection}, author={Yuan, Jingmei and Li, Ang and Yang, Xiushuang}, journal={The Visual Computer}, year={2026},